 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This whipped cream recipe only takes about 10 minutes to prepare.
-The important thing is to use the right time of cream and to make sure your bowl and beaters are very cold.
-You can't make whipped cream with milk, half and half or light cream.
-They don't have a high enough fat content to thicken when whipped.
-Use heavy cream, whipping cream or double cream – basically anything that has a fat content of 30% or higher - for this recipe.
+The important thing is to use the right type of cream and to make sure your bowl and beaters are very cold.
+Unfortunately, you can't make whipped cream with milk, half and half, or light cream, as they don't have a high enough fat content to thicken when whipped.
+So make sure that you have the appropriate cream on-hand.
+Heavy cream, whipping cream, or double cream – basically anything that has a fat content of 30% or higher – are ideal for this recipe.

-- 2 cups cold heavy cream (whipping cream or double cream)
+- 2 cups heavy cream (or whipping cream or double cream, cold)